cypress-io/cypress/docs/source/guides/core-concepts/overview-of-the-gui.md

 ---
-title: Overview of the GUI Tool
+title: Overview of the GUI
 comments: false
 ---